 When do I see Dr. Robles for a follow up after the surgery?

-Dr. Robles sees all of his patients on their follow up visit which is between 1 after the surgery to 7 days.
-Dr Robles wants his patients to have an exceptional experience throughout the recovery process, he ensures this by making sure he is the only one that evaluates his patients after the surgeries.
+Dr. Robles sees all of his patients on their follow up visit which is between 1 and 7 days after the surgery.
+Dr. Robles wants his patients to have an exceptional experience throughout the recovery process, he ensures this by making sure he is the only one that evaluates his patients after the surgeries.